Court to atheists: religious people can help ex-convicts After spending 9 years in court fighting NY-based atheist group, Florida ministries win

 The two ministries came under fire from Center for Inquiry, a New York-based atheist group that wanted to exclude religious groups from providing social services for the state.
 At issue was a Florida law barring state aid to “sectarian” groups.
 The Circuit Court of Leon County, Florida rejected the atheist group’s argument claim, pointing out that such an extreme rule would stop the state from paying Florida’s large Baptist and Catholic hospital systems to serve the poor.
 The U.S. Supreme Court recently said it would review a similar law in Missouri.

 The atheist group has 30 days decide whether to appeal.
-Lamb of God Ministries and Prisoners of Christ are represented by the Becket Fund for Religious Liberty and former Florida Supreme Court Justice Major Harding and Dylan Rivers, of Ausley McMullen.
+Lamb of God Ministries and Prisoners of Christ are represented by Becket and former Florida Supreme Court Justice Major Harding and Dylan Rivers, of Ausley McMullen.
 The state of Florida is also defending the programs.